 - What your dog thinks: Your dog loves the cool surface during the summer and the warm surface during the winter because vinyl can accept radiant heating coils underneath.
 Most importantly, your dog's slick pads and claws do not ice-skate across the floor.
 Vinyl flooring has just enough grip for your dog to feel comfortable and safe when trotting across it.

-- What You Think: You are surprised to learn that laminate, though it fails in the area of moisture-resistance, excels in scratch resistance.
+- What You Think: You are surprised to learn that laminate, though weak in the area of moisture resistance, excels in scratch resistance.
 It is easy to determine how well a prospective laminate can resist scratches by checking out the specs section of the product description.
 Abrasion Class (AC) Ratings go from AC 1 to AC 5.
 AC 1 and AC 2 floors are too light and are not suitable for dogs.
 AC 3 floors are designed for residential use with moderate traffic.
 Floors above AC 3 are rated for commercial use and will not present as many design opportunities for you.
 Finally, by purchasing a thicker laminate floor—12 mm—with underlayment, you eliminate much of the hollow click-clack sound that dog's claws create on laminate.

 - What You Think: Bamboo flooring is derived from an organic substance.
 It might conceivably be called "wood flooring" (though bamboo is really a grass).
 Bamboo flooring is off-the-charts durable on the Janka flooring hardness scale, mainly owing to the infusion of resins during production.

 Ceramic and Porcelain Tile

 - What Your Dog Thinks: Your dog is keenly aware of tile floor's slickness.
 Your older dog, especially, may have a more difficult time gaining traction when changing from a lying to a standing position.
 Your dog does thank you for having the foresight to lay tile with thicker grout lines, which aids with the traction.
 Also, if you check coefficient of friction specs when purchasing your tile, you can buy one that has better grip than others.